Pandawan/classesfyi/README.md

 ## TODO

-- Move update function to use batch request
 - Store class terms in DB; make endpoints only require term & CRN; use additional class info from update when sending email
   - This reduces the amount of data I have to store and reduces the amount of parameters to look for in a DB query
 - Refactor frontend